-1.5.4.
-Whiteout Landing Area.
+1.5.4 Whiteout Landing Area.
 A Whiteout Landing Area has been established on the Ross Ice Shelf, for ski-only landings, when landings are not possible on prepared surfaces due to weather or other factors.

-1.5.4.1.
-The NSF Prime Contractor annually surveys and certifies the Whiteout Landing Area prior to the commencement of LC-130 operations to ensure the area is free of crevasses or obstructions.
+- 1.5.4.1 The NSF Prime Contractor annually surveys and certifies the Whiteout Landing Area prior to the commencement of LC-130 operations to ensure the area is free of crevasses or obstructions. - 1.5.4.2 NPP develops a Whiteout Area approach plates each season.

-1.5.4.2.
-The Whiteout Landing Area is inspected annually by the NSF Prime Contractor to verify it remains obstruction free for Whiteout landings.

-1.5.4.3.
-SOPP develops a Whiteout Area approach plate each season.
 The approach plate shall include navigational guidance from all McMurdo area airfields to the whiteout area.

-1.5.5.
-New Zealand Emergency Airfields/ Diversion Procedures.

-1.5.5.1.
-Primary recovery base will be Christchurch IAP, NZ; the secondary recovery base is Auckland IAP, NZ, for C-17, and Wellington IAP for LC-130 aircraft.
-Other NZ airfields are available as divert locations.
-Reference DoD FLIP Pacific Enroute Supplement for information on potential divert locations.

-1.5.5.2.
-Aircrews should contact Christchurch operations as soon as possible with ETA to diversion base.
+Two approaches are available: one from NZWD and one from NZFX. - 1.5.5 New Zealand Emergency Airfields/ Diversion Procedures. - 1.5.5.1 Primary recovery base will be Christchurch IAP, NZ; the secondary recovery base is Auckland IAP, NZ, for C-17, and Wellington IAP for LC-130 aircraft.
+Other NZ airfields are available as possible divert locations.
+Reference DoD FLIP Pacific Enroute Supplement for information on potential divert locations. - 1.5.5.2 Aircrews should contact Christchurch operations as soon as possible with ETA to diversion base.